 The African Methodist Episcopal (AME) Church, working collaboratively throughout all 13 of its Episcopal Districts in the United States, will provide skill development and spiritual formation for at least 1,000 AME clergy and 1,000 lay ministers.
 Led by Scholars-in-Residence, each district’s program will include quarterly learning labs, sermon construction webinars, focus groups, and conferences.
+Grant awarded in 2022.

 The Alliance for Christian Media, known for broadcasting sermons on its Protestant Hour radio program for the last 75 years and now making those and other sermons available on its Day1 media platform, will improve accessibility and functionality of the Protestant Hour/Day1 archives for preachers and teachers of preaching.
 Also, the Alliance will develop teaching tools for preaching via new media, and equip lay leaders, both to partner with preachers in sermon preparation and evaluation and to engage in pastor search activities more effectively.
+Grant awarded in 2022.

 The Aquinas Institute of Theology will develop and launch an Academy for the Mastery of Preaching with individual tracks focused on Hispanic/Latinx communities and the Black Catholic Church.
 This academy will provide permanent deacons and lay pastoral associates with the skills necessary to offer preaching that is meaningful, theologically and pastorally insightful, and personally transformative within their own communities.
+Grant awarded in 2022.

 The Archdiocese of Chicago will launch a foundational preaching skills program to educate priests in effective communication practices, develop a centralized digital preaching platform to curate and promote homilies as well as other preaching resources for priests and others who preach and equip clergy and laity to initiate non-judgmental spiritual conversations with nonchurchgoers to help them encounter Jesus.
+Grant awarded in 2022.

 Assemblies of God Theological School (AGTS) will offer workshops on preaching at the Assemblies of God’s biennial gatherings and host major national preaching conferences featuring AG’s most exemplary preachers in the Pentecostal tradition.
 AGTS also will develop a new cohort-based certificate program in preaching, facilitate ongoing preaching peer groups and produce digital preaching resources for AG pastors.
+Grant awarded in 2022.